-Even so, there may be surplus office space for which conversion to residential through Permitted Development Rights (PDR) might be a good solution, bringing more residents back into town centres, particular younger residents seeking flats.
-Demand for housing is likely to continue to rise while demand for commercial and office space is likely to continue to plateau or decline.
-In June 2023, the five year average take up rate had fallen to 96,500 sq.ft. significantly below the ten year average of 133,000 sq.ft.15
+In the event of oversupply, Permitted Development Rights (PDR) can bring more residents back into town centres, particular younger residents seeking flats.
+Demand for housing is likely to continue to rise while demand for commercial and office space is likely to continue to plateau or decline in the short term.
+In June 2023, the five year average take up rate had fallen to 96,500 sq.ft. significantly below the ten year average of 133,000 sq.ft.